Bill-Mo/seckill-server/README.md

 # Seckill Mall Project

 This project is a high-concurrency Seckill Mall application based on Java Spring Boot, aiming to implement functionalities including user authentication, web mall, search, seckill products, and order payment.

+Now the project has been developed to the stage of user authentication, web mall, and seckill product display.
+Visit the [Seckill Mall](http://167.71.167.241:8080/seckill/index) to see the current progress.

 ## Key Features

 - **User Authentication:** Implement user registration and login functionality.
-- **Web Mall:** Display seckill product listings and details.
+- **Web Mall:** Display product listings and details.
-- **Search:** Allow users to search for products using keywords.
-- **Seckill Products:** Support high-concurrency seckill product functionality.
 - **Order Payment:** Implement order creation and payment functionality.
+- **User Shopping Cart**: Implement shopping cart functionality.
+User can add products to the shopping cart and select products to operate.
+- **User Acount Management**: User can modify their account name, password, and other information.
+User can also view their order history.

 ## Technology Stack

 - Java
 - Spring Boot
 - Redis: Used for caching seckill product information and user login status.
-- RabbitMQ: Used for handling order payment message queues.
-- JMeter: Used for performance testing and stress testing.
+- MySQL: Used for storing user information, product information, and order information.
 - Thymeleaf: Used for frontend page rendering.

-## Quick Start
+## Quick Start On Local Machine

+0. **Prerequisites:**

+    Make sure you have the following software installed and run on your local machine:
+    - Java 8
+    - Maven 3.9.2
+    - Spring Boot 2.1.5
+    - MySQL 8.0.33
+    - Redis 3.2.100

 1. **Clone the project to your local machine:**